vatsalya-gupta/bgutbook/manuscript/part_900_solutions_to_exercises/chapter_110_sorting_and_reducing.md

 {#solution_10_02}
 #### Exercise 10.02
-Print the HTTP methods used by the requests in the simple log file TODO and count how many occurrences are there for each one.
+Print the HTTP methods used by the requests in the file simple.log and count how many occurrences are there for each one.

 #### Solution
 ``` sh